-But lateness is the least of your problems.
+But what can you do you do when the weather stops your staff turning up?
 Discover how to handle snowed-in employees, workplace closures and school ‘snow days’ in our extreme weather FAQs.

 - Some of my staff can’t make it in.
 Do I still have to pay them?

 The short answer is no. Any employee who doesn’t turn up to work isn’t meeting the terms of their contract—bad weather or not.

 But of course, you can still pay your staff if you want to.
 In fact, it might even be worth coughing up the cash to boost staff morale and keep your reputation as a good employer.
 Doing this could set a future precedent that you will pay staff each time the weather keeps them from work.

 - Should I let snowed-in employees work from home?

 If staff can’t make it into work because of road closures or cancelled public transport, take a look at their employment contract.

 In bad weather, it might state that staff should go to a closer workplace or work from home.
 If you’re happy for staff to take the second option, then spare a thought for their safety.